enqueuezero/site/architecture/apscheduler.md

 ## Introduction

 APScheduler is a job scheduling library that schedules Python code to run either one-time or periodically.
-It's primarily used in websites, desktop applications, games, etc. It can be consider as a crontab in-process, except that it's not scheduling system commands but Python functions.
+It's primarily used in websites, desktop applications, games, etc. It can be considered as a crontab in-process, except that it's not scheduling OS commands but Python functions.
 The key takeaway is APScheduler is a library, not a command-line tool, not a daemon, not a service.
-It merely provide some building blocks for you to schedule your Python code.
+It merely provides some building blocks for you to schedule your Python code.
 It has to run within the process of your application.

-A typical APScheduler instance will possibly house dozens or hundres of jobs, which are regular Python functions.
-There is no limit of the numbers of jobs an APScheduler instance can schedule; it only depends on the actual load of the machine that runs the APScheduler instance.
+A typical APScheduler instance houses tens of jobs, which execute regular Python functions.
+There is no limit on the numbers of jobs an APScheduler instance can schedule; it only depends on the actual load of the machine.
 By default, APScheduler stores all jobs in-memory.
 If you want your jobs survive from process restarts and keep triggerring from the last time there were triggered,  you can store these jobs in a database, such as any RDBMS, redis, MongoDB, etc.

 You must install APScheduler into the environment of your application, either globally or using virtualenv.